niqitosiq/deski/README.md

 ## Image-minimizing && PNG -> WEBP configured

-For minifying your image, save it into `/src/images`.
+For minifying your image, save it into `/src/images`, and start `yarn dev optimize`.
 If you don't want to process images, save it to `/static` folder.
 Save `png` and `jpeg` here and custom plugin will generate `webp`, `png`, `jpeg` kit for use by Svelte component (`@ui/Image.svelte`).
 For customize plugin config, see `/plugins/optimizeImages.js`.